lvalnegri/workshops-setup_cloud_analytics_machine/raspberry_pi.md

  - block the possibility for the root user to login from ssh connections
  - if you chose a weak password for the *ubuntu* user, change it now!
- - add a certificate to allow secure SSL connections
+ - add a certificate to allow secure SSL connections You can find how to do the above in the `READ.ME` fie of the repo

-Having done the above, you can now configure the correct port forwarding in your router/modem related to the local static IP address:
+Having done the above, you can now configure the correct *port forwarding* in your router/modem related to the local static IP address:
  - for SSH, SCP and SFTP open the port TCP/UDP 22 (or hopefully the different one you chose)
  - for HTTP open port TCP 80
  - for HTTPS open port TCP 443
 Moreover, make sure you have `Block WAN traffic` disabled.
+I can't give you any hints about these as they are much dependent on the manufacturers.

 There are two more steps for an optimal configuration:
  - link your public ip address to an intelligible domain name.
 Configure your personal domain name to point to your DDNS service